saltzm/async_io_uring/examples/README.md

   is non-blocking except for the debug logging.
 * `src/benchmark.zig`: A silly benchmarking loop to check throughput from the perspective of a client sending "hello" over and over again.
-* `src/async_writer.zig`: A demo of making a utility so that you can conveniently print to a file asynchronously.

 # Running the echo client and server
 ```sh